nervosnetwork/rfcs/rfcs/0021-ckb-address-format/0021-ckb-address-format.md

 S | R | M | N | blake160(Pubkey1) | blake160(Pubkey2) | ...
 ```

-Where S/R/M/N are four single byte unsigned integers, ranging from 0 to 255, and blake160(Pubkey1) are first 160bit blake2b hash of SECP256K1 compressed public keys.
+Where S/R/M/N are four single byte unsigned integers, ranging from 0 to 255, and blake160(Pubkey1) it the first 160bit blake2b hash of SECP256K1 compressed public keys.
 S is format version, currently fixed to 0.
 M/N means the user must provide M of N signatures to unlock the cell.
 And R means the provided signatures at least match the first R items of the Pubkey list.

 For example, Alice, Bob, and Cipher collectively control a multisig locked cell.
 They define the unlock rule like "any two of us can unlock the cell, but Cipher must approve".
 The corresponding multisig script is: